Checkley Sin

 Checkley Sin Kwok-lam (born 1957, Beijing, China) is a Hong Kong movie producer and social activist.

 Sin was known as the first person to declare his candidacy for the 2022 Hong Kong Chief Executive Election.
 He later withdrew from the election, leaving John Lee as the sole candidate for the election.

 Early life and personal life

 Sin was born in 1957.
 Prior to 1997, he was a police officer in Hong Kong for one year.
-Sin has a MBA degree from Oklahoma City University.
+Sin has an MBA degree from Oklahoma City University.